MUSSLES/sspipeline/doc/source/installation.rst

 PyPI
 ----

-Since SSPipeline is still in development, PyPi won't be up to date with the latest changes, however, SSPipeline can be installed with ``pip``:
+Since SSPipeline is still in development, PyPi won't be up to date with the latest changes, however, you can still install using ``pip``:

 .. code-block:: bash